movementlabsxyz/MIP/MIP/mip-0/README.md

 ## Specification

-To summarize, the lifecycle of a proposal should be:
+To summarize, the lifecycle of a proposal should be (see also the [root README](../../README.md)):

 1. create a [new issue](https://github.com/movementlabsxyz/MIP/issues) to register the intent to write an MD/MIP and its scope.
-2. If 1. is approved (this may require some discussions), start writing an MD and create a PR for it using [this Draft](../../md-template.md).
+2. If 1. is approved by governance (this may require some discussions), start writing an MD and create a PR for it using [this Draft](../../md-template.md).
-3. if 2. is approved (this may require some discussions on the MD PR) start writing the MIP and create a PR for it using [this Draft](../../mip-template.md).
+3. The author MAY start an MIP using [this Draft](../../mip-template.md) in the same PR as the MD.
+However, doing so may slow down the governance approval of the MD.
+A preferred approach is to start with the MD, then await governance approval and only then start the MIP in a separate PR.

+### Governance

+A governance body is responsible for overseeing the Movement Improvement Proposal process.
+This body is responsible for approving or rejecting proposals, and for ensuring that the process is followed correctly.
+The governance body is also responsible for maintaining the Movement Improvement Proposal repository, and for ensuring that the proposals are kept up-to-date.

+### Editor

+The motivation for the role of the editor is to ensure the readability, layout correctness, and easy access of content.
+The editor is responsible for the final review of the MIPs.
+The editor is responsible for the following:

+- Ensures a high quality of the MIPs/MDs, e.g. checking language while reviewing.
+- Removes content from the MIPs/MDs that is commented out. (e.g. content within <!- -> brackets)
+- Ensures the MIP/MD numbering is correct.
+- Ensures the MIP/MD is in the correct status.
+- Ensures the authors have added themselves to [CODEOWNERS](./.github/CODEOWNERS), see [Code owners](#code-owners).

+The editor is NOT responsible for the content.

+**Conflict resolution**: In the unlikely case, where an editor requests a change from an author that the author does not agree with and communication does not resolve the situation

+- the editor can mandate that the author implements the changes by getting 2 upvotes from reviewers on their discussion comment mentioning the changes.
+- Otherwise the author can merge without the editor requested change.

 ### Issue